 Benefits of Adding Children on Car Insurance

 When there is a collision involving your child as a driver, your insurance company checks all details you had provided prior.
-It is important that you had disclosed that your child lives with you and added to your policy.
+It is important that you had disclosed that your child lives with you and add to your policy.
 If not, the damages could be costly when you file a claim.
-You may also inform the insurance company if your child will be part time driver or full- time driver.
-The cost of insurance is less when your child will be a part time driver.
+You may also inform the insurance company if your child will be a part-time driver or full-time driver.
+The cost of insurance is less when your child will be a part-time driver.

 Drawbacks of Adding Children on Car Insurance

 Adding extra drivers on the car insurance will increase your premiums.
 If your child is involved in an accident while driving your vehicle, your insurance rates will increase.
 The age of your child matters as premiums increase when they are aged between 16-24 years old even with a clean driving history.

 Car Insurance for Child not Living at Home

 Any driver is covered by your insurance policy when they live with you.
 Your car insurance can cover your child even when not living at your home.
 This is true mainly when your child occasionally drives your car too.
 However, if your child is excluded from your policy and is involved in an accident with your car they may get sued.
 Thus your child may be covered by your car insurance if they live with you or separately.
 Whether or not your child lives with you, it is recommended that you may add them to your insurance if they drive your car.